SwifMetro/SwifMetro/README.md

 We fixed that.

-**SwiftMetro**: See your code changes instantly.
+**SwifMetro**: See your code changes instantly.
 On real devices.
 Without rebuilding.

 ---